 Coincidentally, the smartest dogs are also some of the most popular.
 Breeds such as the Blue Heeler, Poodle, Golden Retriever, Labrador, Sheltie, German Shepherd and Rottweiler are all in this class.
 It makes sense why they’re popular – they’re easy to train!

-Why Bloodhounds Ranked Low
+Why Bloodhounds Rank Low for Dog IQ

 So why did Bloodhounds rank so low for “dog intelligence?”
 There could be a number of factors, such as the stubborn and independent streaks of the breed.
 This could also be because of the inquisitive or curious nature of the Bloodhound.